jasna18/ecomvue-app/README.md

 # vue-app
 # A simple ecommerce vue-application with laravel backend
 # The app has 4 pages - home about products contact
-# the web route loads the vue-app
+# the web route loads controlller,that loads the vue-app
 # with api route the products are given in a  static json format
 # added the router
-# fetch the products to the vue-app with axios api
+# vue fetch the products to the vue-app with axios api

 ### directory structure
 laravel-app/